 Young men studied theology in Wittenburg and Geneva.
 On their return

-was proclaimed his successor.
-His mother invited Soliman to become the
+infant son was proclaimed his successor.
+His mother invited Soliman

-idols were melted down, monasteries turned into schools and the Church lost
+Metal idols were melted down, monasteries turned into schools and

-split.
+to a split.
 The trouble arose over the Lord’s Table.
 Ministers who

-studied in

-Wittenburg followed Luther’s teaching while others followed Calvin’s
+studied in Wittenberg followed Luther’s teaching while others

 Romanists tried to bribe the Turks to kill Protestants.
 However, as

-refused.
-The Pashas ordered that no hindrance should be put in the way of
+they refused.
+The Pashas ordered that no hindrance should be put in

 The differences between the two Protestant groupings remained even

-counter-publication from both sides vied with one another.
-Pronouncements
+and counter-publication from both sides vied with one another.